Implementing Exponential Backoff for Failed Push Deliveries

 Base Delay, Multiplier, and Max Retry Thresholds

-Linear retry intervals (delay = constant) fail under vendor rate limits because they synchronize worker attempts, compounding downstream load.
+Linear retry intervals fail under vendor rate limits because they synchronise worker attempts, compounding downstream load.
 Exponential scaling aligns with browser vendor recovery windows by progressively widening the gap between attempts.

 Production Baseline Configuration: